Course Prerequisite: Clinical/Educational Degree.

 A Certificate will be emailed to you following successful completion of the entire course:

 - attendance at training (either on-site or distance), and

 - receipt of your quiz (with passing score)

-- Identify and explain the three frequency zones and how those frequencies impact our body and learning
+- Demonstrate knowledge of the relevance of the three frequency zones and how those frequencies impact our body and learning

 - Understanding the key elements that inform iLs methodology

-- Review of clinical assessment tools for program selection
+- Use clinical assessment tools for program selection

-- Integrating iLs into a clinical practice or school setting, including home use
+- Integrate iLs into a clinical practice or school setting, including home use

 iLs is an American Occupational Therapy Association Approved Provider of continuing education.
 AOTA does not endorse specific course content, products, or clinical procedures.